-$The \ choice for \ an \ ephemeral \ structure \ in \ wood \ and \ colour$ Slide 5 / Presentation of the building - focus 2 - COMBINING TRADITIONAL AND STATE-OF-THE-ART TECHNIQUES The construction techniques used for the Étincelles du Palais de la découverte are inspired by the traditional knowledge of wood-frame structures and walls, while at the same time using state-of-the-art prefabrication and assembly techniques.
+The choice for an ephemeral structure in wood and colour 2 - COMBINING TRADITIONAL AND STATE-OF-THE-ART TECHNIQUES The construction techniques used for the Étincelles du Palais de la découverte are inspired by the traditional knowledge of wood-frame structures and walls, while at the same time using state-of-the-art prefabrication and assembly techniques.

-Combining traditional and state - of - the -art techniques Slide 6 / Presentation of the building - focus 3 - THE ADOPTION OF GOOD ENVIRONMENTAL PRACTICES Made entirely of wood, the construction of Les Étincelles du Palais de la découverte is exemplary and stores carbon rather than producing it; the walls of the various modules are made of highly thermally insulated wood-frame walls.
+Combining traditional and state - of - the -art techniques 3 - THE ADOPTION OF GOOD ENVIRONMENTAL PRACTICES Made entirely of wood, the construction of Les Étincelles du Palais de la découverte is exemplary and stores carbon rather than producing it; the walls of the various modules are made of highly thermally insulated wood-frame walls.
 This installation benefits from ventilation and natural light.
 This ventilation is enhanced in the three mediation modules by roof windows.
 On the outside, the walls are clad with pine cladding.
 Inside, planks laid on an absorbent mattress ensure the acoustics of the different rooms and serve as stage rails.